Ask a COVID-19 Question

 - Travelers should check with their airlines and all transit locations to understand their potential COVID-19 requirements for travel to and from Tanzania.

 - All travelers whether foreigners or returning residents whose countries or airlines require them to provide negative testing for COVID-19 as a condition for traveling will be required to present a certificate on arrival.
 Travelers from other countries with symptoms and signs related to COVID-19 infection will undergo enhanced screening and may be tested on arrival.

-- Passengers should fill in Health Surveillance Form in the plane, or any other transport means and submit them to Port Health authorities upon arrival.
+- Passengers should fill in a Health Surveillance Form and submit it to health authorities upon arrival.

-What procedures have been put in place at airports and other ports of entry?
+- Are health screening procedures in place at airports and other ports of entry?
 Yes

 - Contact the local immigration office for visa extensions.